reconhub/learn/content/post/practical-phylogenetics.md

 `fit` is a list with class `pml` storing various useful information about the model parameters and the optimal tree (stored in `fit$tree`).
-In this example, we can see from the output that transitions (*a &lt;-&gt; g* and *c &lt;-&gt; t*) are much more frequent than transversions (other changes), which is consistent with biological expectations (transversions induce more drastic changes of chemical properties of the DNA and are more prone to purifying selection).
+In this example, we can see from the output that transitions (*a \<-\>
+g* and *c \<-\> t*) are much more frequent than transversions (other changes), which is consistent with biological expectations (transversions induce more drastic changes of chemical properties of the DNA and are more prone to purifying selection).
 One advantage of using probabilistic models of evolution is that different models can be compared formally.
 For instance, here, we can verify that the optimized tree is indeed better than the original one using standard likelihood ratio tests and AIC:

 ``` r
 anova(fit.ini, fit)